 Government Performance and Results Act (GPRA) measures are federal reporting outcomes for 21st CCLC programs that are reported to Congress and are set by federal government.
-Prior to 2021-2022, the only outcomes 21st CCLC sites in Wisconsin were required to report were teacher survey results.
-However, the GPRA measures for the 21st CCLC grant program were updated in 2021.
-As such, starting with the 2021-2022 school year, all states are required to report outcomes for school assessments, school-day attendance, in-school suspensions, GPA, and teacher surveys.
-Additional changes instituted in 2021-22 included (1) going from three reporting periods (Summer, Fall, Spring) to two reporting periods (Summer & School Year), and (2) a change in focus from days of participation to hours of participation.
-Rather than reporting outcomes only for students who attended 30 or more days of programming, grantees must now report outcomes for students who have attended 1 or more hours of programming during the summer or school year.
-A change has also been made in terms of when data is reported.
-School year and summer data related to activities, staffing, and participation are reported and certified in the spring.
-Outcomes-related data for both summer and school year are reported and certified in the fall of the following school year.
+During the 2022-2023 school year, all states are required to report outcomes for school assessments, school-day attendance, in-school suspensions, GPA, and teacher surveys.
+Grantees must report outcomes for students who have attended 1 or more hours of programming during the summer (2023) or school year (2023-2024).
+School year and summer data related to activities, staffing, and participation are reported and certified in the spring (due June 30, 2024).
+Outcomes-related data for both summer and school year are reported and certified in the fall of the following school year (Nov 1, 2024).